zhoush210/DISCOVERSE/README.md

 - Press 'p' to print the robot state
 - Press 'g' to toggle Gaussian rendering
 - Press 'd' to toggle depth rendering

-## 🔨 Real2Sim

-Please refer to our Real2Sim repository [DISCOVERSE-Real2Sim](https://github.com/GuangyuWang99/DISCOVERSE-Real2Sim) for this part of the content.

 ## ⏩ Updates